chadwickbureau/register/README.md

 http://github.com/chadwickbureau/register

 Updated versions are made available roughly once per week.
-The repository contains a full history of the Register from the start of 2016.
+The repository contains a full history of the public version of the Register from the start of 2016.

-All information is the best available at the time it is published, but may contain errors and is subject to revision (in the case of some parts of the data, frequent and substantial revision).

 ## File details